eqNj/eqN-PD2-Filter/README.md

 ## 1.4.0 - (Season 5)

+Visually remastered nearly every aspect of item drop names and/or descriptons to include even more lore tidbits, famous quotes, and pertinent item information with concise and clean aesthetics and grammar.

 Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
 This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
 All filter versions are designed to fully accommodate "filter level 0/Show All Items".

 Gold that is hidden is no longer able to be auto-looted as of Season 5.
 I've adopted the scaling gold drop system designed by BetweenWalls as a short term solution to allow much more gold to be seen and thus auto-looted.
 Currently, gold piles less than 1000 are hidden on the Strict filter and less than 4000 are hidden on the SuperStrict filter.

 Added a new "Potionless" filter version, "eqN-Potionless", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75.
-(Intended for character who do not need them.)
+(Intended for characters who do not need them.)

-Visually remastered nearly every aspect of item drops and/or descriptons to include even more lore tidbits, famous quotes, and pertinent item information with concise and clean aesthetics and grammar.

 Added detailed descriptions and drop notifications/aesthetics for all of the new 'recipe' items in Season 5: Larzuk's Puzzlepiece, Lilith's Mirror, and Vial of Lightsong.